 - Wrote and applied for numerous grants, receiving over $16,000 for new technology in the classroom.

-- Decreased student absenteeism to almost being non-existent by integrating a school-wide positive reinforcement program that focused on rewarding student attendance.
+- Decreased student absenteeism to almost being non-existent by integrating a school-wide positive reinforcement program focused on rewarding student attendance.

 - Launched a successful new foreign language program to help students learn French and Spanish.